teganmaharaj/covid19_risk_prediction/README.md

 The next stage for a successful risk predictor is to be integrated into the loop of the simulator to test different intervention strategies based on the predicted risk.
 There is also the potential to jointly train both the simulator and risk predictor.
 Projects linked below explore both of these possibilities.

-[Simulator](https://github.com/pg2455/covid_p2p_simulation) | Generates the underlying data, using an epidemiolgically-informed agent-based model written in Simpy
+* [Simulator](https://github.com/pg2455/covid_p2p_simulation): Generates the underlying data, using an epidemiolgically-informed agent-based model written in Simpy
-[Data parser](TODO) | Takes the logs from the Simulator and generates the supervised learning dataset, masking/discretizing some values in accordance with privacy concerns.
+* [Data parser](TODO): Takes the logs from the Simulator and generates the supervised learning dataset, masking/discretizing some values in accordance with privacy concerns.
-[Transformer model](https://github.com/nasimrahaman/ctt) | Full version of the model the example code in here is based on [GraphNN model](TODO) | Implementation of a graph neural network for joint risk prediction and simulator optimizatio [coVAEd model](TODO) | Variational auto-encoder approach for joint risk prediction and model optimization [Decentralized Loopy Belief](TODO) | Training of a graphical model of disease propagation via message-passing
+* [Transformer model](https://github.com/nasimrahaman/ctt): Full version of the model the example code in here is based on
+* [GraphNN model](TODO): Implementation of a graph neural network for joint risk prediction and simulator optimizatio
+* [coVAEd model](TODO): Variational auto-encoder approach for joint risk prediction and model optimization
+* [Decentralized Loopy Belief](TODO): Training of a graphical model of disease propagation via message-passing